alexxayeko/pipelines-javascript/README.md

-# Sample NodeJS application for Azure Pipelines docs
+# NodeJS application for Azure Pipelines docs

 # Updated but in feature branch